 8. Detalize Certain Elements During Post-Production (2D Instead Of 3D)

-In Exterior Design CGI projects, there are bound to be people on the background, enjoying life and interaction with the Design.
-They don’t need to be modeled and rendered along with the CG Image.
-A cheaper way is to add those details with help of Photoshop at the post-production stage.
+To add life to exterior CGI projects, CGI artists often incorporate people in the scene.
+However, they don’t necessarily have to be modeled and rendered along with the CG Image.
+A more budget-friendly way is to add those details with help of Photoshop at the post-production stage of 3D visualization.
 The same goes for secondary furniture or decor objects.
-The result will be less realistic, but still presentable and impactful.
-And the price – lower.
+The result will be realistic and impactful, and the price – lower.

 Reducing the volume of work is a sure way to save money too. Сut down on secondary elements, that are not a crucial part of the Architectural Visualization project.
 As a result, the work volume decreases, and so does the cost of CGI Rendering.